elementor/elementor/core/common/assets/js/api/docs/api---ehooks.md

    * Register hook **_after_** command runs:
         ```javascript
         // Example of hook after the command runs.
+        // Important: Available to run in the console but depends on $e.components example#1.

         class CustomHook extends $e.modules.HookBase.After {
             getCommand() {
                 // Command to hook.